Meltrust/vet-clinic-database/README.md

 5. Change the current directory to the newly created folder

-6. Create the database using the schema.sql file with PostgreSQL (using either psql terminal or Pgadmin)
+6. PostgreSQL must be installed and running.
+Create the database `createdb vet-clinic` in your terminal, and access it through `psql vet-clinic`.
+Use the commands on the schema.sql file one by one to create the tables.

 7. Add the email column inside the owners table